Rayjiun/t7fontloader/README.md

 4. Go into your map's main lua file (usually called t7hud_zm_custom) and add `require("UI.T7FontLoader")`

 # How to use
 To use the FontLoader, you must first open your main HUD file (usually called t7hud_zm_custom).
 Once that's been done, go to your `PreLoadCallback` function.
-Above `CoD.Zombie.CommonPreLoadHud(HudRef, InstanceRef)` is where we'll get started.
+Above `CoD.Zombie.CommonPreLoadHud(self, controller)` is where we'll get started.

 The FontLoader comes with 3 parameters: `Sender, Fonts, filePath`. filePath is an optional parameter, as that by default is set to the "Fonts" folder.
 If you fail to provide a value to Sender or Fonts, you'll be greeted with an Error Message saying you've not put a value in.